Takeshi's Castle: Philippines

-Due to Takeshi's Castle's competitive ratings, the management of GMA Network (which produces shows for its sister network Q) decided to move the show from its original station in an evening slot, now to the early afternoon weekend slot of GMA.
-Takeshi's Castle is aired on a weekly basis as opposed to the weekdays airing on Q, and is aired before Eat Bulaga on Saturdays and before SOP on Sundays.
-This is done to increase and improve the ratings of the succeeding shows.
+Due to Takeshi's Castle's competitive ratings, the management of GMA Network decided to move the show from QTV in an evening slot, now to the early afternoon weekend slot of GMA.
+Takeshi's Castle was aired on a weekly basis as opposed to the weekdays airing on Q, and was aired before Eat Bulaga on Saturdays and before SOP on Sundays.
+This was done to increase and improve the ratings of the succeeding shows.
 Takeshi's Castle started to air on GMA on 23 December 2006, with same hosts.
-The show aired on its last episode on 9 May 2007, and after a long break of TV experience, Joey and Ryan assumed new personalities as Master GT (later Tirso Potter) and Captain B respectively.
+The show aired its last episode on 9 May 2007, and after a long break of TV experience, Joey and Ryan assumed new personalities as Master GT (later Tirso Potter) and Captain B respectively.
 It was temporarily replaced by Just Joking which starred also Joey De Leon and Ryan Yllana and other casts.
-On 15 August 2007, "Takeshi's Castle" returned on air once again with all new episodes and Mike "Pekto" Nacua (Cookie), John Feir (Belli) and Love Añover (replacement when either Cookie or Belli was not in) become commentators.
+On 13 August 2007, Takeshi's Castle returned on air once again with all new episodes and Mike "Pekto" Nacua (Cookie), John Feir (Belli) and Love Añover (replacement when either Cookie or Belli was not in) become commentators.
 The show aired at Saturdays 11:30 a.m. before Eat Bulaga!, and Sundays 11:15 a.m. before SOP Rules.

-On GMA's regional networks, a Cebuano-dubbed show now on GMA Cebu & Davao from Saturdays and Sundays in the morning by Cebuano version from title called Takeshi's Castle Wala Gyud sa Isaysay Banzai!
+On GMA's regional networks, a Cebuano-dubbed show aired on GMA Cebu and Davao from Saturdays and Sundays in the morning titled Takeshi's Castle Wala Gyud sa Isaysay Banzai!
 (Never Say Banzai!).